Financial Aid

 The “Return to Title IV” calculation has several steps.
 Below is the pertinent information involved in the calculation.

-- The school determines the amount of time a student attended versus the total days of the semester.
+- The school reviews the number of days a student attended versus the total days of the semester.
 Breaks of five or more days during the semester are removed from the total days of the semester.
 The calculation is represented as a percentage of aid the student has earned.

 - The school multiplies the percentage of aid earned by the total amount of disbursed aid and aid that could have disbursed.
 This is the amount of aid the student has earned.